 Hand block printing is a centuries old surface embellishment technique where patterns are created on cloth using wood blocks.
 This technique is practiced in many regions in India and each region has their own motifs that are inspired by their heritage.
 Block printing involves several labour-intensive processes some of which are listed below

 - Extracting dyes from leaves, barks, roots and flowers.
 Some of them contain medicinal properties such as neem and turmeric

 - Washing the cloth in natural waterways to get rid of starch

 - Block printing – more the number of colours in the pattern more the effort and precision required

 As a responsible brand with a commitment to reduce our carbon footprint, we ensure our production waste does not reach landfill.
-All our scraps are sorted colour and size wise and upcycled into packaging bags and jewellery.
-Our capacity building initiative also empowers women from marginalized communities in Mumbai.
+All our scraps are sorted colour and size wise and upcycled into lifestyle accessories.
+Our capacity building initiative also empowers women from marginalized communities in Mumbai and Hyderabad.

 Product design and production

 All our products are thoughtfully designed in-house and produced in small batches by our artisans in Mumbai.
 Fair trade sits at the heart of everything we do.
 When you purchase from us you play a pivotal role in bringing social change in the lives of people from marginalised communities.